Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

 As mentioned above we will now prove the existence of such solutions by exploiting the a~priori Sobolev-type estimates for solutions to approximate equations with smooth coefficients.
-The crucial point is the fact that the estimates only depend on the LPS norms of the coefficients $b$ and $c$, but not on the approximation itself.
-Hence, from the regular solutions to these approximate equations we may then pass a limit function which still has the same Sobolev-type regularity, provided that the approximate coefficients remain bounded in these norms.
-In a second step one then needs to verify that the limit function is indeed a solution to the original equation in the sense of Definition~\ref{Defin regular solutions}.
+The crucial point is that the estimates only depend on the LPS norms of the coefficients~$b$ and~$c$, but not on the approximation itself.
+Hence, from the regular solutions to these approximate equations we may then pass to a limit function which still has the same Sobolev-type regularity, provided that the approximate coefficients remain bounded in these norms.
+In a second step we then need to verify that the limit function is indeed a solution to the original equation in the sense of Definition~\ref{Defin regular solutions}.

-Concerning the approximation of the coefficients, we first observe that, since $b$ and $c$ are assumed to belong to the LPS class, we may chose sequences $(b_\eps)_\eps$, $(c_\eps)_\eps$ which verify the following assumptions:
+Concerning the approximation of the coefficients, we first observe that, since~$b$ and~$c$ are assumed to belong to the LPS class (satisfying Condition~\ref{LPSreg}), we may choose sequences $(b_\eps)_\eps$, $(c_\eps)_\eps$ which verify the following assumptions: